 The Australian disability parking scheme (ADPS) is a national scheme that supports:

 The first phase of the scheme is to replace existing South Australian disabled person's parking permit with the new Australian disability parking permit.
 New applications that are approved will then continue to be issued with the new permit.

 The University provides parking for disabled staff/students holding a Disabled Persons Permit from Transport SA but still requires the use of this in conjunction with a University permit.
-In order to obtain a University permit please complete an application for a parking permit via the online Permit Portal and produce proof of your Registration and Licensing Division Disabled Persons Parking Permit to the FM Assist office on your home campus.
+In order to obtain a University permit please complete an application for a parking permit via the FM104 Accessible Parking Permit form and produce proof of your Registration and Licensing Division Disabled Persons Parking Permit to the FM Assist office on your home campus.
 Permits will not be issued if all information is not complete or provided.
 In addition City East and City West staff will need to add access on their staff ID card so that access to the relevant University car park can be issued by completing an Electronic Security Building Access Application Form.